daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 ---
 layout: post

-title: How to implement Password Reset in Node.js
+title: How To Implement Password reset in Node.js
+description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+modified: 2014-05-10
+tags: [node.js, forgot password, password reset, tutorial]
+image:
+  feature: abstract-5.jpg
+comments: true
+share: true
 ---

 In this tutorial, we'll go over how to create "forgot your password" feature